 “You are the one who lies with her, make a determination,” the new voice demands impatiently.

 Lilian is awake but cannot open her eyes, although she is very interested to discover who would speak so to milord.
 A large familiar hand strokes over her collar bone, across her ribs and down her abdomen.
 Lilian is lying on the couch, with milord seated somewhere near her waist.
 “You are correct.
 She has dropped weight, at least a stone.”

 “A fair amount for her frame,” remarks the other man, mostly to himself.
 The next statement is unquestionably directed to milord.
 “She is exhausted and half-starved.
 Whatever you are about, it must cease.”

 Lilian’s eyes finally obey her command to open.
 The unknown man is kneeling on the floor.
 Broad features with sharp cheekbones and a blade of a nose are complemented by almond shaped, deep set black eyes and a mobile mouth.
 The golden complexion is topped by dark, tightly curling hair, kept short.
 In his early sixties, of average height, the man is slender and moves with studied grace as he focuses on this tasks.

 Finding her eyes open, the man greets her, “Well met, Mistress Lilian.”

 “Well met indeed, Master Medic,” Lilian replies.
 She is propped on several cushions that have been placed behind her shoulders and head.

-“The wafers, Lilian, speak to us about the wafers.
-I would know.”
-Milord’s voice is harsh.
-Milord’s countenance is set in rigid lines.
-Milord has one arm braced on the back of the couch, caging her.
+“The wafers, Lilian, speak to us about the wafers.”
+Milord’s voice is harsh, his countenance set in rigid lines, one arm braced on the back of the couch, caging her.
 Milord is not pleased.

 “’A nap in a box’ is what Rebecca names them.
 It is an accurate description,” Lilian explains hoping to dispel milord’s irritation.